underhillanna/PhotosynQ-Documentation/tutorials/_data_quality.md

 You can flag any measurement, for any reason.
 However, you have to provide a reason for flagging data, which will be visible to the community.
 Our hope is that data is only flagged for significant issues, such as the measurement issues mentioned above or because a measurement was mislabeled, etc, and not simply because the measurement is an outlier.

 #### Who can flag project measurements
-WIthin a given project, the only people who can flag a measurement are:
+Within a given project, the only people who can flag a measurement are:

 - The project lead
 - Anyone who has administrative rights for that project